How to Split Large ‘tar’ Archive into Multiple Files of Certain Size

 How to Join Tar Files After Splitting

 After successfully splitting tar files or any large file in Linux, you can join the files using the cat command.
-Employing cat is the most efficient and reliable method of performing a joining operation.
+Employing a cat is the most efficient and reliable method of performing a joining operation.

 To join back all the blocks or tar files, we issue the command below: